POWER-KI/GPT/README.md

     <img src="CalcGPT.png" width="60%">
 </figure>

+<b>NOTE:
-<b>NOTE: DEMO-02 and DEMO-03 are now enclosed in POWER-KI distributions DEV and EXEC and can be executed from Calcolatrice</b>
+* DEMO-02 and DEMO-03 are now enclosed in POWER-KI distributions DEV and EXEC and can be executed from Calcolatrice;
+* Updated with last GPT Models. </b>

 ## DEMO